 Last Thursday night, The King Center screened the film at the College Football Hall of Fame.
 Atlanta was only the third audience to see it, and the screening took place on the actual birthday of Dr. Martin Luther King Jr.

-Viewers witness a single mother robbed in her car while her young daughters sit in the back seat — and the trauma that lingers long after.
-We see a young man shot, taking his final breaths beside a street curb.
+Viewers witness a single mother robbed in her car with her small daughters in the back seats — and the trauma that lingers long after.
+We see a young man shot, taking his final breaths, lying alongside a street curb.
 We feel the loss of small children killed by stray bullets meant for someone else.
 We learn how police officers’ lives also become casualties of the neighborhoods they patrol.
 We glimpse the brutality and complexity of gang life.

 Over time, the project grew into a broader community effort of healing.
 There are now zero reported homicides in Watts in the past 12 months, the filmmakers said.